 3 Tips for Keeping Gen Z Renters

 Now that you’ve attracted Gen Z renters to your property, it’s important to keep them!
-Here are a few quick suggestions that will go a long way in helping with lease renewals.
+Here are a few quick tips that will go a long way in helping with lease renewals.

 Gen Z wants their voices to be heard.
 Make it a point to ask residents for their feedback on at least a quarterly basis.
 Such as, what property improvements could be made?
 What amenity spaces need to be refreshed?
 Would they enjoy a community-wide event to get to know their neighbors?
-Those who feel like they’ve been heard are more likely to renew.
+Tenants who feel that their opinions have been heard are more likely to renew.